accso/lazy-mariadb/README.md

-# lazy-mysql
+# lazy-mariadb
-MySql container that has a built-in delay during startup (this is just for demo and tutoring purposes).
+MariaDB container that has a built-in configurable delay during startup (this is just for demo and tutoring purposes).